inovex/scrumlr.io/CONTRIBUTING.md

 - **Yarn 4.14.1**, pinned by the `packageManager` field in `package.json` and activated through Corepack.
 - **Go 1.26** for the back-end.

-There is no `.nvmrc` and no `engines` field, so your version manager will not warn you if you are on a different Node version.

 ## Development

 1. Fork and clone the repository